 Diwali And Laxmi Pooja

 This day is very auspicious to obtain the grace of Goddess Laxmi- the Goddess of wealth.
 For happiness and wealth in the house and forever lasting prosperity, one should fast the whole day and after the sun sets, should pray to Goddess Laxmi in the”Sthir Lagan”of “Pradosh Kaal”.The correct time for the pooja should be found out according to the place one is worshipping in.
-The whole house should be cleaned to welcome the Goddess.Consult our expert astrologers online to learn more about Pooja methodologies and rituals.
+The whole house should be cleaned to welcome the Goddess.Consult our expert astrologers online to learn more about the festival and their rituals.